Hanuman: Other literature

 Apart from Ramayana and Mahabharata, Hanuman is mentioned in several other texts.
 Some of these stories add to his adventures mentioned in the earlier epics, while others tell alternative stories of his life.
 The Skanda Purana mentions Hanuman in Rameswaram.

-In a South Indian version of Shiva Purana, Hanuman is described as the son of Shiva and Mohini (the female avatar of Vishnu), or alternatively his mythology has been linked to or merged with the origin of Swami Ayyappa who is popular in parts of South India.
+In a South Indian version of Shiva Purana, Hanuman is described as the son of Shiva and Mohini (the female avatar of Vishnu), or alternatively he has been linked to or merged with the origin of Swami Ayyappa who is popular in parts of South India.

+In the Muktikā Upanishad Hanuman is in dialogue with Rama about the subject of moksha.